Beautiful and unusual photographs. The strangest and most unusual historical photographs (26 photos)

 2. How to learn to walk on water?

-No, but you can learn to photograph "at the right moment."
+No way, but you can learn to take photographs “at the right moment.”

-4. This is not photoshopped: the dog is called the "maned wolf", and she really has incredibly long legs.
+4. This is not Photoshop: the dog is called a “maned wolf”, and it really has incredibly long legs.

-In the photo, a living Ukrainian girl is Valeria Lukyanova, who has done many surgical procedures to achieve the external perfection of Barbie.
-Here is what we talked about:
+In the photo there is a living Ukrainian girl - Valeria Lukyanova, who has undergone many surgical procedures to achieve the external perfection of Barbie.
+Here, we once talked about her:

 6. “Oh, we took a wrong turn somewhere!?

-“Calm down, this is just how the runway at the airport of German Leipzig was designed – over the autobahn!”
+“Calm down, it’s just the way the runway at the German Leipzig airport was designed – above the autobahn!”

-7. A man thought about the eternal at the time of the wreck of the yacht ...
+7. A man thought about the eternal at the moment of a yacht crash...

-No, he shows his ability to maintain balance, and the boat originally had such an unusual, to put it mildly, design.
+No, he shows his ability to maintain balance, and the boat initially had such an unusual design, to put it mildly.

-8. On that day, the mountain was very angry! 🙂
+8. That day the mountain was very angry! 🙂

 9. Philosophical photo showing the perspective of life.